Italy's Tremonti offers reform but no details

 DETAIL

-The government will have to find around 20 billion euros (17.5 billion pounds) in savings and revenue to reach its 2013 balanced budget target, which was brought forward from an original target date of 2014.
+The government will have to find around 20 billion euros ($28.5 billion) in savings and revenue to reach its 2013 balanced budget target, which was brought forward from an original target date of 2014.

 Tremonti confirmed that ECB President Jean-Claude Trichet had written to the government laying out reform demands and said the ECB, France and Germany had "suggested and appreciated" the goal of bringing forward budget plans.